mekowalski/beer-client/NOTES.md

 - [] connect to backend
   - New `actions` DIR, hold the action creators
   - Have reducer with beers and action with beers
+  1. i have called `getBeers` in `mapStateToProps()`
+  2. created `getBeers` in actions and imported that in Beers component
+  3. `getBeers` is to make async API call and `dispatch` the beers that have been requested